engineered-in/Bulk-Calculate/README.md

 ## What is Bulk Calculate?

-**Bulk-Calculate** is a tool designed to streamline repetitive, **template**-based engineering calculations by centralizing inputs and outputs in a single summary table.
+**Bulk-Calculate** is a tool built to simplify repetitive, **template**-based engineering calculations.
+It centralizes all inputs and outputs in a single summary table, where each row corresponds to a specific calculation file.

-Ideal solution for organizations transitioning to a **data-driven workflow** using Excel.
+It’s an ideal solution for organizations moving towards a **data-driven workflow** using Excel.

 ## What Problem Does It Solve?